RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 ## Activity Checklist { .check }

-+ Start a new project, and delete the cat sprite, so that your project is empty.
++ Start a new Scratch project, and delete the cat sprite so that your project is empty.
+You can find the online Scratch editor at <a href="http://jumpto.cc/scratch-new">jumpto.cc/scratch-new</a>.

 + Add in a new balloon sprite, and a suitable stage backdrop.